afnw35342/LearnAWS/readme.md

 - Connection between Virtual Private Gateway on the VPC & Customer Gateway on the on-premise DC
   - IPSEC protocol
-  - 2 connections created by default for high availability
+  - 2 connections created in different AZs by default for high availability
   - Traffic still flows over the internet

 ### Direct Connect